 Even if bloat isn’t an issue for you, increasing potassium intake can deliver other benefits.

-Diabetes protection.
 Potassium plays a crucial role in regulating blood sugar and insulin.
 In one Johns Hopkins study, the more potassium folks got from food, the less likely they were to develop type 2 diabetes.

-Kidney stone prevention.
 Because potassium helps keep stone-causing excess calcium out of the kidneys, studies show that people with high potassium levels have a 50 percent lower risk of painful kidney stones.

 Detox Broth Recipe

 Here is exactly how to make Dr. Romm’s Detox Broth.
 Prepare this broth the day before your cleanse.
 Use organic vegetables if possible.
-The broth keeps in the fridge for up to 5 days.
+The broth keeps in the fridge for up to five days.